Erikaklim/student-courses-jpa/README.md

-# Studnet and courses managing application
+# Students and courses managing application

-Application to register university students and courses.
-Created using Java JPA and MyBatis
+Application to register and manage university students, courses.
+Created using Java JPA and MyBatis.